Inspired by te ao Māori, where breath is understood as a source of mauri and connection, the experience uses

 Design question

-How can digital interaction be used to revive Māori understandings of hā (breath) as a foundational connection between people, our tinana (body) and whakapapa?
+How can digital interaction support a return to Māori understandings of hā as a foundational connection

 Design approach